xsyncio/sierra-dev/docs/welcome.md

 You can run **one command** that does all of this automatically and presents results in a beautiful table!

-## 🤔 Why Sierra SDK?
+## 🤔 Why Sierra Dev?

 ### For Complete Beginners

 !!! tip "No Coding Experience?
 No Problem!"
-    Sierra SDK is designed to be your first step into the world of OSINT and automation.
+    Sierra Dev is designed to be your first step into the world of OSINT and automation.
 We'll guide you every step of the way.

-**What makes Sierra SDK beginner-friendly:**
+**What makes Sierra Dev beginner-friendly:**

 - **📖 Clear Documentation** - You're reading it!
 Every concept explained from scratch
 - **🎓 Step-by-Step Tutorials** - Follow along and build your first tool in 5 minutes